tussmaster/documentation/content/applications/general/in_app_purchase.rst

 Credits to use IAP services are stored on IAP accounts, which are specific to each service and database.
-By default, IAP accounts are common to all companies, but can be restricted to specific ones.
-Activate the :doc:`Developer mode </applications/general/developer_mode>`, then go to :menuselection:`Technical Settings --> IAP Account`.
+By default, IAP accounts are common to all companies, but can be restricted to specific ones. :ref:`Activate the developer mode <activate-developer-mode>`, then go to :menuselection:`Technical Settings --> IAP Account`.

 .. image:: in_app_purchase/image2.png